storyblok-components/components/@storyblok-components/video-component/README.md

 ```

 ## Usage
-You can immediately use installed components schema with `sb-mig` `--sync --ext` functionality.
+You can immediately use installed components schema with `sb-mig sync --ext` functionality.

 You just need to edit your `storyblok.config.js` and add `'node_modules/@storyblok-components'` which will tell `sb-mig` to look for schema files inside `@storyblok-components` folder.
 ```